classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 already offers.
 It is automatically integrated into the Google Cloud Platform.

-The frontend that can be found in `dialogflow` is barely a react-wrapper around an iframe that is provided by Dialogflow itself.
+The frontend that can be found in `dialogflow_frontend` is just a simple react-wrapper around an iframe that is provided by Dialogflow itself.

 The models used can be found in the folder `models`.